Recent events have changed the interior design marketing landscape for good.

 Niche down even more

-There is plenty of advice to niche down your offering and there are so many reasons to niche down even further.
+There is plenty of advice for interior designers to niche down your offering and there are so many reasons to niche down even further.

 By niching down your services and offering you will: